GATE 2026 Life Sciences (XL) Syllabus, Important Topics & Chapters with Weightage

 Frequently Asked Questions (FAQs)

-The GATE Life Science Syllabus for 2025 is divided into three sections: Chemistry (XL-P), General Aptitude, and specific Life Science subjects, which include Botany (XL-R), Biochemistry (XL-Q), Zoology (XL-T), Microbiology (XL-S), and Food Technology (XL-U).
+The GATE Life Science Syllabus for 2026 will be divided into three sections: Chemistry (XL-P), General Aptitude, and specific Life Science subjects, which include Botany (XL-R), Biochemistry (XL-Q), Zoology (XL-T), Microbiology (XL-S), and Food Technology (XL-U).

 • General Aptitude – 15 marks